stelagirt/perifereia/README.md

 # perifereia
-Scpript created for data analysis of perifereia project
+Scripts created for data analysis of perifereia project